Information on COVID-19 and Skin Conditions

 Please note: The circumstances around COVID-19 are rapidly evolving on a daily basis.
 We will review and update guidance in line with the latest advice from the HSE as the situation develops.
-This information was updated on 27th January 2021.
-Check the HSE Website for regular updates on COVID-19 advice and Gov.ie for the latest information on how Ireland is responding to cases of COVID-19.
+This information was updated on 13th April 2021.
+Check the HSE Website for regular updates on COVID-19 advice and vaccines and Gov.ie for the latest information on how Ireland is responding to cases of COVID-19.